agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

   * By downloading the Azure OpenAI Studio app
   * By purchasing a subscription from the Microsoft Store
   * All of the above

+* Text normalization: Before generating tokens, you may choose to normalize the text **by removing punctuation and changing all words to lower case**.
+For analysis that relies purely on word frequency, this approach improves overall performance.
+However, some semantic meaning may be lost - for example, consider the sentence "Mr Banks has worked in many banks.".
+You may want your analysis to differentiate between the person "Mr Banks" and the "banks" in which he has worked.
+You may also want to consider "banks." as a separate token to "banks" because the inclusion of a period provides the information that the word comes at the end of a sentence
+* **Stop word removal.** Stop words are words that should be excluded from the analysis.
+For example, "the", "a", or "it" make text easier for people to read but add little semantic meaning.
+By excluding these words, a text analysis solution may be better able to identify the important words.
+* **n-grams are multi-term phrases such as "I have" or "he walked"**.
+A single word phrase is a unigram, a two-word phrase is a bi-gram, a three-word phrase is a tri-gram, and so on.
+By considering words as groups, a machine learning model can make better sense of the text.
+* **Stemming (Lemmatization)** is a technique in which algorithms are applied to **consolidate words before counting them**, so that words with the same root, like "power", "powered", and "powerful", are interpreted as being the same token. **Lemmatization**, also known as stemming, is part of language processing, not speech synthesis.
+* **Frequency analysis** counts how often a word appears in a text.
+N-grams extend frequency analysis to include multi-term phrases.
+* **Vectorization** captures semantic relationships between words by assigning them to locations in n-dimensional space.
+* **Tokenization** is part of speech synthesis that involves breaking text into individual words such that each word can be assigned phonetic sounds.
+* **Transcribing is part of speech recognition, which involves converting speech into a text representation**.
+* Key phrase extraction is part of language processing, not speech synthesis.

+* IMP: The Universal Language Model used by the speech-to-text API is optimized for **conversational and dictation** scenarios.
+The acoustic, language, and pronunciation scenarios require developing your own model.
+By being optimized for these scenarios, the Universal Language Model ensures high accuracy and reliability in transcribing spoken language, whether it's in a casual conversation (recognizing informal language, slang, and varying speech patterns that are typical in dialogues between people) or a formal dictation (may be dictating a document, email, or any other form of written communication) setting.

+* You need to identify numerical values that represent the probability of humans developing diabetes based on age and body fat percentage.
+Which type of machine learning model should you use?: **logistic regression**
+  * hierarchical clustering
+  * linear regression
+  * logistic regression
+  * Multiple linear regression
+    * Multiple linear regression models a relationship between two or more features and a single label.
+    * Linear regression uses a single feature.
+    * Logistic regression is a type of classification model, which returns either a Boolean value or a categorical decision.
+    * Hierarchical clustering groups data points that have similar characteristics.

+* **Weather temperature and weekday or weekend are features that provide a weather temperature for a given day **and a value based on whether the day is on a weekend or weekday.
+These are input variables for the model to help predict the labels for e-scooter battery levels, number of hires, and distance traveled.
+E-scooter battery levels, number of hires, and distance traveled are numeric labels you are attempting to predict through the machine learning model.
+* Which two artificial intelligence (AI) workload scenarios are examples of natural language processing (NLP)?
+Each correct answer presents a complete solution.
+  * extracting handwritten text from online images
+  * generating tags and descriptions for images
+  * monitoring network traffic for sudden spikes
+  * performing sentiment analysis on social media data
+  * translating text between different languages from product reviews
+    * **Translating text between different languages** from product reviews is an NLP workload that uses the Azure AI Translator service and is part of Azure AI Services.
+It can provide text translation of supported languages in real time.
+    * **Performing sentiment analysis** on social media data is an NLP that uses the sentiment analysis feature of the Azure AI Service for Language.
+It can provide sentiment labels, such as negative, neutral, and positive for text-based sentences and documents.

+* **The invoice model extracts key information from sales invoices and is suitable for extracting information from sales account documents.**
+* **The ID document model** is optimized to analyze and extract key information from US driver’s licenses and international passport biographical pages.
+* **The business card model, receipt model, and language model are NOT** suitable to extract information from passports or sales account documents.